|

 ready to restart the clock.
 Forced to kick again, Gowins repeated

 flawlessly, giving NU the win with 8 seconds left.
-NU would

 achieve not only its repeat win against Michigan, but the repeat